ryanwilsond/belte/docs/Repl.md

 Usage: `#reset`

 The reset command does just that, resets the Repl.
 Because submissions are saved across Repl instances, this is the only way to truly "reset" the Repl.
-It will dispose all submissions (including their symbol declarations), and reset all Repl state to defaults, like the `#showTree` command.
+It will dispose of all submissions (including their symbol declarations), and reset all Repl state to defaults, like the `#showTree` command.

 ### Save-to-File Command